pipelinelabo/datalaiq-wiki/scripting/anko.md

 ### net/http

-This module is only available if `Disable-Network-Script-Functions` is set to `false` in the Gravwell config.
+This module is only available if `Disable-Network-Script-Functions` is set to `false` in the DatalaiQ config.

 `net/http` exports a subset of functions, types, and variables for performing HTTP *requests*.
 The types `Client`, `Cookie`, `Request`, and `Response` are exported; see [the Go documentation](https://golang.org/pkg/net/http/) for a description of these types.